NicodemusGurion/nicodemusgurion.github.io/_includes/QH/A-E.md

 > Such people will try to prostrate (on the Day of Judgment) but their back swill be as stiff as if it is one bone

+## Allah's fatherhood

+### Jews and Christians have a familial relationship with God

+Surah 5:18

+> The Jews and the Christians each say, “We are the children of Allah and His most beloved!”

+The Quran admits Jews and Christians consider God to be their father.

+### The best Muslims can hope for us to be slaves

+Surah 19:88-93

+> They say, “The All-Merciful (Allah) has got a son.”… they have ascribed a son to the All-Merciful (Allah), while it does not behove the All-Merciful to have a son.
+There is none in the heavens and the earth, but bound to come to the All-Merciful as a salve.

 ## Allah is the servant of Muhammad {#allah-serves-muhammad}